Josh Bell Preview, Player Props: Marlins vs. Mets

 - In 66.9% of his 145 games this season, Bell has picked up at least one hit.
 He's also had 26 multi-hit games.

-- In 36.6% of his games this season, Bell has driven in at least one run.
-In 12 of those games (8.3%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- In 53 games this year (36.6%), Bell has picked up an RBI, and in 12 of those games (8.3%) he had more than one.
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.